cakephp/docs/en/installation/url-rewriting.rst

           RewriteRule    (.*) app/webroot/$1 [L]
        </IfModule>

-   Cake app directory (will be copied to the top directory of your application by bake)::
+   CakePHP app directory (will be copied to the top directory of your application by bake)::

        <IfModule mod_rewrite.c>